Previous Page Next Page

 3200 I&R Person List

-The following types of information and referral (I&R) reports require a person list:
+The following types of I&Rs require a person list:

 • DCL Standards Compliance

-• Matter Referred On when it is sent to another agency
+• Matter Referred On (when the I&R is sent to another agency)

 • RCL Standards Compliance

-• Referred to HHSC when it is sent to the agency
+• Referred to HHSC (when the I&R is sent to the agency)

 For all other I&R types, a person list is optional.

-When an intake specialist creates a person list, he or she may document it in the Person section or the narrative in IMPACT.
-When documenting the information person list in the narrative, he or she follows these Narrative Instructions.
+When the intake specialist creates a person list, he or she may document it in the Person section or the narrative in IMPACT.
+The intake specialist follows the Narrative Instructions on the DFPS intranet when documenting the person list in the narrative.

 IMPACT requires the intake specialist to select a person type when he or she documents the person list in the Person section.
-The intake specialist can select either principal (PRN) or collateral (COL).
+The intake specialist can select either PRN or COL.

-The intake specialist does not have to document a person type when documenting the person list in the narrative.
+The intake specialist does not document a person type when documenting the person list in the narrative.

 3220 Roles

-The intake specialist does not have to document a role when documenting the person list in the narrative.
+The intake specialist does not document a role when documenting the person list in the narrative.

-The intake specialist identifies relationships of people (Rel/Int) in a report by doing the following:
+The intake specialist documents the Rel/Int of people in a report as follows:

 • Identifies the person of interest with the Rel/Int of Self (SL).

-• Identifies all other people involved with a designation that best describes his or her relationship to the person of interest.
+• Identifies each additional person in the report with the designation that best describes his or her relationship to the person of interest.

-• Documents an explanation of the relationship in person notes or narrative when using a vague Rel/Int such as Family Member (FM) or Unrelated Household Member (UH).
+• Documents an explanation of the relationship in person notes or the narrative when using a vague Rel/Int, such as Other Family Member (FM) or Unrelated Home Member (UH).

 3240 Identifying and Locating Information

-The intake specialist obtains and documents identifying and locating information depending on the I&R type.
+The intake specialist requests and documents identifying and locating information for all relevant individuals, depending on the I&R type.

-This table describes which identifying and locating information the intake specialist obtains and documents based on the I&R type.
+The table below describes identifying and locating information the intake specialist requests and documents based on the I&R type.

 I&R Type